Choice Architecture: Cambridge meets California. Gnarly.

 Ventilation is secure (windows lock in tilt position).
 There are excellent cross-flows of pine-freshened air.

-In designing the home, we intended to recreate the warm hospitality that we experienced among spanish-speaking friends, and among neighbors in the Caribbean.
-This home was specifically designed for quality social interactions from sauna to kitchen.
+Design is intended to recreate the warm hospitality and for quality social interactions from sauna to kitchen.

 There are designated spaces for creativity, sound-dampened areas for music, a library for reading, a roof-top patio for stargazing, a quiet studio attic for writing.

-The home has proven to stimulate continual learning as the occupants have developed their multivalent talents and interests, through both self-directed study, and formal education.
+The home has proven to stimulate continual learning as the occupants have developed their multivalent interests, through both self-directed study, and formal education.

-The quarter acre property, and its driveway and pathways are all flat.
+The quarter acre property, and its driveway and pathways are all flat but there are staircases!

 For further reading check out this extreme, less-elegant example of Choice Architecture: